Start University in Year 11

 - The course fee is approximately one-third of the full fee rate for one subject (a six credit point Arts unit of study) at the University.
 Students who gain admission to a degree—which this subject can be credited toward—will not incur a HECS-HELP debt or be liable for the full fee for this subject.

-The course consists of the following four core sections.
+The course consists of the following core modules:

-This module introduces the concepts of hero, rebel and renegade.
-It connects key figures in these categories to foundational and enduring myths of the United States including American exceptionalism, the American dream, and freedom and equal opportunity for all.
+This module introduces and examines foundational and enduring American beliefs including American exceptionalism, the frontier, Manifest Destiny, the American dream, and freedom and equal opportunity for all.

 How is this course recognised?

-America: Rebels, Heroes & Renegades is endorsed as a one-unit option.
+America: Prophecy, Power, Politics is endorsed as a one-unit option.
 The course is recognised by the Board of Studies as a Year 11 preliminary unit and forms part of a student’s final HSC record.
 Board Endorsed Courses are designed for high-achieving students to supplement and extend the HSC curriculum, though the results in these courses are not included in the calculation of the Australian Tertiary Admissions Rank (ATAR).
-The result for America: Rebels, Heroes & Renegades will appear on a student’s Record of Achievement and is worth one subject toward an undergraduate degree at the University of Sydney.
+The result for America: Prophecy, Power, Politics will appear on a student’s Record of Achievement and is worth one subject toward an undergraduate degree at the University of Sydney.

 Who should apply?